 \paragraph{Technique} Every hidden stochastic game is equivalent to a fully observable stochastic game on the infinite belief space~\cite{mertens2015repeated}.
-The Doeblin condition can be interpreted as a ``reset'' property for the belief process: after sufficiently many stages, the posterior belief has a uniformly positive probability of falling into one of finitely many regions of the set of beliefs.
-From the so-called \emph{belief stochastic game}, we construct a finite state stochastic game, termed \emph{abstract stochastic game}, by discretizing the set of beliefs.
+The Doeblin condition can be interpreted as a ``reset'' property for the belief process: after sufficiently many stages, the posterior belief has a strictly positive probability of being close to a fixed belief.
+From the so-called \emph{belief stochastic game}, we construct a finite-state stochastic game, which we call \emph{abstract stochastic game}, by discretizing the set of beliefs.
 Then, we compare the $n$-stage objectives of the original and abstract games via a coupling argument.

-The coupling runs the two models in parallel by partitioning the horizon into blocks.
-Each block is further divided into smaller sub-blocks on which the Doeblin condition holds.
-This construction ensures that the beliefs in the two games become approximately close in the first part of each block, with high probability.
+We construct a coupling between the original hidden stochastic game and the abstract stochastic game.
+The coupling is organized into blocks and each block is further divided into smaller sub-blocks on which the Doeblin condition holds.
+This organization ensures that, with high probability, the beliefs in the two games become approximately close in the first part of each block.
 Once beliefs are close, the coupling forces the same strategy pair to be played in both games, which in turn guarantees that the expected reward on the second part of the block is close.
 The lengths of the blocks and sub-blocks are chosen so that the time spent in the first part of each block, when the beliefs may still be far apart, is negligible compared to the time spent in the second part, during which the expected rewards remain close.
-Because the difference of expected rewards is close in each block, the coupling ensures that the $n$-stage objectives stay close.
+Because the difference between expected rewards is small in each block, the coupling ensures that the $n$-stage objectives are close.

-We deduce the existence of the uniform value in Doeblin hidden stochastic games by its existence in finite state stochastic games~\cite{mertens1981stochastic}.
+We deduce the existence of the uniform value in Doeblin hidden stochastic games by its existence in finite-state stochastic games~\cite{mertens1981stochastic}.
 Indeed, using the coupling argument, we establish that the $n$-stage payoffs of the game and its abstract version are close.
-With this, we deduce there is a unique accumulation point of the uniform values of abstract games given by different approximation parameters, and this limit corresponds to the uniform value of the Doeblin hidden stochastic game.
+With this, we show that there is a unique accumulation point of the uniform values of abstract games corresponding to different approximation parameters, and this limit corresponds to the uniform value of the Doeblin hidden stochastic game.